CubeAPM

 As of 2025, an overwhelming 94% of enterprises leverage cloud services to run critical workloads.
 This boom has fueled the rise of observability platforms like Splunk Observability Cloud, which offers a unified stack combining infrastructure monitoring, application performance monitoring, log analytics, real user monitoring, and synthetic testing.

-CubeAPM is the best Splunk Observability Cloud alternative.
-It comes with an affordable, ingestion-based cost and smart sampling to reduce storage needs by up to 80%.
-It is OpenTelemetry-native, supports 800+ integrations to simplify instrumentation, and on-prem deployment is useful for compliance.
+CubeAPM is the best Splunk Observability Cloud alternative, with an affordable, ingestion-based pricing of $0.15/GB and smart sampling to further reduce storage costs.
+It is OpenTelemetry-native, easy to use, supports 800+ integrations to simplify instrumentation, and supports self-hosting/on-prem deployment for compliance.
+This article discusses the top Splunk Observability Cloud alternatives based on pricing, features, and other details.

 Why Look for Splunk Observability Cloud Alternatives?

-4. Steep Learning Curve & UI Complexity
+Steep Learning Curve & UI Complexity

 Splunk’s platform is powerful but not beginner-friendly.
 The interface is cluttered, and custom dashboards often require knowledge of Splunk’s proprietary query language.
 This makes onboarding new engineers slow and forces companies to rely on Splunk specialists.
 Reviews on G2 frequently mention the steep learning curve, while Reddit users compare Splunk unfavorably to simpler OTEL-native tools.